SwissTPH/Research_IT_doc/README.md

 ---
 ## Automatically clear outputs

-To avoid clearing outputs manually before every commit, you can configure Git to remove them automatically using nbstripout (https://github.com/kynan/nbstripout):
+To avoid clearing outputs manually before every commit, you can configure Git to remove them automatically using `nbstripout` (https://github.com/kynan/nbstripout):

-Install nbstripout:
+Install `nbstripout`:
 ```bash
 pip install nbstripout nbconvert
 nbstripout --install --attributes .gitattributes
 ```
 What this does:

-* Installs nbstripout in your environment.
+* Installs `nbstripout` in your environment.
-* Adds a Git filter and clean rule to .gitattributes.
+* Adds a Git filter and clean rule to `.gitattributes`.
 After this, whenever you git add a file, its outputs are stripped before being written to the repository.
 Note that: Your local copy keeps its outputs, but the committed version is clean.

-To double-check whether nbstripout is working, use
+To double-check whether `nbstripout` is working, use
 ```bash
 cat .git/config
 ```